Giant sculpture made of waste

 What was the sculpture made of?

-What you see in the WEEE Man is more or less what one household gets through in a lifetime.
+What you could see in the WEEE Man was more or less what one household gets through in a lifetime.
 We measured it by weight, looked at which items we could get hold of, then added a bit of artistic license.
 Artist Paul Bonomini put the sculpture together using all sorts of items.
 Click on the image below to find out...